Vision-as-Inverse-Graphics Agent via Interleaved Multimodal Reasoning: Evaluation Settings

-\paragraph{Qualitative Results.} We set the \texttt{context\_window=12} and \texttt{max\_iterate\_round=100} to handle the complex scene reconstruction tasks.
-We use the most frontier GPT-5~\citep{openai_gpt5_2025} model as our base VLM.
-We find that Claude-Sonnet-4~\citep{Anthropic2025_ClaudeSonnet4} and Gemini-2.5-Pro~\citep{GoogleDeepMind2025_Gemini2.5Pro} models are still able to complete the reconstruction-from-scratch task even with reduced reconstruction quality, but GPT-4o~\citep{OpenAI2024_GPT4o} model struggles with moving the camera to observe the whole scene, making it unable to complete most tasks.
+For complex qualitative demonstrations (\eg, full 3D scene reconstruction and 4D physics simulation), we expand the agent's memory capacity by setting \texttt{context\_window=12} and \texttt{max\_iterate\_round=100}.
+We utilize GPT-5~\citep{openai_gpt5_2025} as our base VLM for these long-horizon tasks.
+Empirically, we observe that while Claude-Sonnet-4~\citep{Anthropic2025_ClaudeSonnet4} and Gemini-2.5-Pro~\citep{GoogleDeepMind2025_Gemini2.5Pro} can complete reconstruction-from-scratch tasks with reduced visual fidelity, GPT-4o~\citep{OpenAI2024_GPT4o} struggles with active spatial exploration.
+Specifically, it frequently fails to adjust the camera to observe the global scene layout, rendering it unable to complete most complex reconstruction tasks.
+While the generational capability gap among VLMs is widely recognized, it is rarely explicitly characterized.
+Our tasks clearly expose this gap, translating abstract model differences into observable failures in active spatial reasoning.